mcoffman1/ROB-144/llm_task/readme.md

 1. **Ensure all files are in the same folder**:
    - `index.html`
    - `index.js`
+   - The easiest way is to copy and paste the `script_downloader.py` file and run it in the location you want your files saved

 2. **Download the model file** (if not already present):
    - Run the following in your terminal: